 It is the responsibility of the Committee on Academic Misconduct to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
 The term "academic misconduct" includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
-Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-487).
-For additional information, see the Code of Student Conduct http://studentlife.osu.edu/csc/.
+Instructors and Graders are required report all instances of alleged academic misconduct to the Academic Misconduct committee (Faculty Rule 3335-5-487).
+For additional information, see the Code of Student Conduct https://studentlife.osu.edu/csc/.